BryanGross21/BalloonWorld/Content/Assets.md

 Content/BWHit.ogg - Used in Five Nights at Freddy's: Security Breach by Steel Wool Studios, sound effect belongs to them and I am not affiliated

+Content/pq/168291.png, 168319.png, 168580.png, pq_screen.png, pqicon.png_ - all created by Steel Wool Studios for Five Nights at Freddy's Security Breach.
+All assets belong to them

+Content/pq Princess_Quest.mp3, Gracefully_into_the_Abyss.mp3, Swallowed_by_the_void - all created by Leon Riskin for FNAF.
+All music belongs to him_

 Collisions and its classes are used from the Collisions exercise as well as StateManagement from the game architecture exercise

 Not really an asset but the game is a fan game of Five Nights at Freddy's and as such includes characters and iconography from the series or inspired iconography, I claim to not own any of these characters or sets.
 I am in no way affiliated with Scott Cawthon or his partners and all credit goes out to him and his partners for making these amazing games

+All other assets created by me